Lemon Granita

 Which Container Should I Use for Lemon Granita?

 For best results, choose a shallow square or rectangular container.
-(If you use a small, deep container or a round bowl, the granita mixture will take a much longer time to freeze.)
+(If you use a small, deep container or a round bowl, the granita will take a much longer time to freeze.)
 My favorite container for making granitas is a lidded rectangular plastic food storage container measuring about 5 1/2 x 9 inches.
 Any similarly-sized plastic food storage container will work.

 Some granita recipes recommend an 8×8 or 9×13 metal cake tin because metal freezes faster than plastic.
 Metal will definitely work (and it’s a good option if you want to speed things along) but I prefer plastic because the repetitive fork-scraping can scratch and damage a metal tin.